Quality Payments – FAQs

 All pharmacies on the pharmaceutical list in England (i.e. excluding Local Pharmaceutical Services (LPS) contracts) are eligible to take part in the Quality Payments Scheme, including pharmacies that are part of the Pharmacy Access Scheme (PhAS) and distance selling pharmacies.

 Q. Has NHS England issued guidance on the Quality Payments Scheme for the February 2019 review point?

-No decisions have been made by the Department of Health and NHS England on the future of Quality Payments beyond 2018/19; this will be a matter for discussion with PSNC, once substantive negotiations commence.
+No decisions have been made by the Department of Health and Social Care and NHS England on the future of Quality Payments beyond 2018/19; this will be a matter for discussion with PSNC, once substantive negotiations commence.

 Q. Are distance selling pharmacies eligible to take part in the Quality Payments Scheme?